ASHISHx021/stir/README.md

    Use the following commands to install the necessary dependencies:

-   pip install selenium
+   pip install selenium,
-   pip install pymongo
+   pip install pymongo,
-   pip install flask
+   pip install flask,
-   pip install webdriver-manager
+   pip install webdriver-manager,

 2. Ensure MongoDB is Running:-